-- Deputy Head and SENCo track PPG interventions. - PPG and EHCP/ SEND pupils are prioritised during Pupil Progress meetings. - Mentors set up annually for PPG children. - PPG and EHCP/ SEND pupils are prioritised for after school clubs. - We provide additional experiences to PPG children outside of the classroom. - SEND file monitoring - Impact of interventions, measured and adapted where necessary to ensure success - Half termly SEND parent discussion group - Regular meetings with SEND governor and PPG governor - DHT work alongside teachers ensuring breadth in opportunities from the curriculum.
-DHT to seek further opportunities for Disadvantaged in particular.
+- Deputy Head and SENCo track PPG interventions. - PPG and EHCP/ SEND pupils are prioritised during Pupil Progress meetings. - Mentors set up annually for PPG children. - PPG and EHCP/ SEND pupils are prioritised for after school clubs. - We provide additional experiences to PPG children outside of the classroom. - PPG and EHCP/ SEND progress is tracked and reviewed on Edukey.

+- Impact of interventions, measured and adapted where necessary to ensure success - Regular meetings with SEND governor